WellyngtonMolinari/LaravelProjects/README.md

-# Instructions
+# How to run
 - You'll need a local server and a database in order to run these projects.
-Once you get this, you can run "composer install" and then "php artisan serve" inside the project folder.
+Once you get this, you can run "composer install", "php artisan migrate" and "php artisan serve" inside the project folder.

 ## Template for Any Project
 - [GitHub Repository](https://github.com/WellyngtonMolinari/laravelTemplate)